awsdocs/amazon-translate-developer-guide/doc_source/what-is.md

 ## Amazon Translate pricing<a name="what-is-pricing"></a>

 As with other AWS products, there are no contracts or minimum commitments for using Amazon Translate\.
 For more information about the cost of using Amazon Translate, see [Amazon Translate Pricing](https://aws.amazon.com/translate/pricing/)\.

+## Amazon Translate API Reference<a name="what-is-api"></a>

+The Amazon Translate API Reference is now a separate document\.
+For more information, see [Amazon Translate API Reference](https://docs.aws.amazon.com/translate/latest/APIReference/Welcome.html)\.